mkrapp/cookiecutter-reproducible-science/README.md

-    ├── external       <- Any external source code, e.g., pull other git projects, or external libraries ├── models         <- Source code for your own model ├── tools          <- Any helper scripts go here └── visualization  <- Scripts for visualisation of your results, e.g., matplotlib, ggplot2 related.
+    ├── external       <- Any external source code, e.g., pull other git projects, or external libraries ├── models         <- Source code for your own model ├── tools          <- Any helper scripts go here └── visualization  <- Scripts for visualization of your results, e.g., matplotlib, ggplot2 related.
 ```

-Check out my latest research project, which successfully applied the `cookiecutter` philosophy: [SEMIC: an efficient surface energy and mass balance model applied to the Greenland ice sheet](https://gitlab.pik-potsdam.de/krapp/semic-project).

 License
 -------